usnistgov/pf-recommended-practices/README.md

 4. Run `jupyter-book clean pf-recommended-practices/` to remove any existing builds
 5. Run `jupyter-book build pf-recommended-practices/`

 A fully-rendered HTML version of the book will be built in `pf-recommended-practices/_build/html/`.
+Render using `python -m http.server` in the `pf-recommended-practices/_build/html/` directory.

 ### Hosting the book